 Thank you for serving the community.
 Please select one of the events and choose the register button in the upper right corner to volunteer.
 Short descriptions are provided on each event page on this page below.

-Residents, volunteers, and co-sponsors helped collect and recycle, re-use, and/or safely dispose of an enormous quantity of materials.
-On Recycling Day, drivers will drop their goods off at designated stations where volunteers will help them unpack.
-After unloading, cars drive out to make room for those behind them.
+Residents, volunteers, and co-sponsors helped collect and recycle, re-use, and/or safely dispose of old stuff.
+On Recycling Day drivers will drop their goods off at designated stations where volunteers will help them unpack, direct traffic, distribute information, etc.

 Are you interested in volunteering for Meridian’s most fun event of the year?
 On June 30th Meridian Township will host Celebrate Meridian!
 Volunteers will be needed for 2 hour time slots from 10 am - 10 pm.
 You will receive an email closer to the event with the official sign-up form, instructions and your preference for which volunteer activity you’ll be performing.
 For now, let us know if you’re interested by signing up for one of the various opportunities Celebrate Meridian offers.
 We have opportunities for all ages and we encourage your family, group or organization to come volunteer together at Celebrate Meridian.